pragatiiib/Coding-Problem/README.md

 2
 Explanation:
-1 is a minima and 5 is a maxima hence there are 2 critical points
+1 is a minima and 5 is a maxima hence there are 2 critical points Cycle in a linked list
+You are given a linked list
+A
+A of size
+N
+N.

+Return the node where the cycle begins in the linked list.
+If there is no cycle, return NULL.

+Input:
+First line will contain
+T
+T, number of test cases.
+Then the test cases follow.
+Each test case contains three lines of input.
+First line contains an integer
+N
+N, length of the linked list
+A
+A.
+Second line contains
+A
+1
+,
+A
+2
+,
+…
+A
+N
+A
+1
+​
+ ,A
+2
+​
+ ,…A
+N
+​
+ , the value of the linked list nodes starting from the head for the linked list.
+Third line contains an integer denoting the index of the node where the cycle starts.
+Note:

+For Java language, you need to:
+Complete the function in the submit solution tab:

+Node detectCycle(Node head){...}

+For C++ language, you need to:
+Complete the function in the submit solution tab:

+Node* detectCycle(Node* head){...}

+For Python language, you need to:
+Complete the function in the submit solution tab:

+def detectCycle(head):
+Output:
+The function you complete should return the required answer.

+Constraints
+1
+≤
+T
+≤
+10
+1≤T≤10
+1
+≤
+N
+≤
+1
+0
+5
+1≤N≤10
+5

+1
+≤
+A
+i
+≤
+1
+0
+9
+1≤A
+i
+​
+ ≤10
+9

+Sample Input:
+3
+2
+8 5
+1
+2
+5 9
+1
+3
+5 6 8
+2
+Sample Output:
+8
+5
+6
+Sample Explanation:
+Test case
+1
+1: The list is of the form
+8
+⇌
+5
+8⇌5, where
+8
+8 is the head.
+Thus, the cycle starts from
+8
+8.

+Test case
+2
+2: The list is of the form
+5
+⇌
+9
+5⇌9, where
+5
+5 is the head.
+Thus, the cycle starts from
+5
+5.

+Test case
+3
+3: The list is of the form
+5
+→
+6
+⇌
+8
+5→6⇌8, where
+5
+5 is the head.
+Thus, the cycle starts from
+6
+6.

+Sample 1:
+Input
+Output
+3
+2
+8 5
+1
+2
+5 9
+1
+3
+5 6 8
+2
+8
+5
+6
+SOLUTION:
 Sample 2:
 Input
 Output